Final-SDE-Project/BUSINESS-LOGIC/Readme.md

 #BUSINESS LOGIC Services
 Business Logic Service implements all the logics and get requests that are used in this application.
-This service has connection with Storage-Service and gets all the information asked by the user and send it to process centric-service.
-It uses SOAP technologies.
-It takes external-data from storage and passes them to the Process-Centric service after obtaining meaningful information.
-It also make comparison of the current measures and expected measures (coming from database and external service) and decides the new goal and send this information to Process-Centric layer to set a new goal.
+This layer receives requests from the UI layer and it gets data from the storage layer and processes it to send results back.
+It is responsible for checking if the goals are hit by the user and for getting the details from the storage (database).

 ##WIKI Page
 https://github.com/Final-SDE-Project/BUSINESS-LOGIC/wiki